Bird of Paradise Brown Leaf Edges — Three Different Causes, One Symptom

 Fertilizer salt accumulation

 Heavy feeding schedules, particularly with granular slow-release fertilizers applied on top of poor-drainage soil, can cause salt to accumulate near the root zone.
 Bird of Paradise roots taking up water that contains high dissolved salt concentrations experience osmotic stress, resulting in leaf margin burn similar to fluoride toxicity.
-If the plant has been fertilized heavily and watered with tap water for 2+ years in the same pot, both causes may be acting simultaneously.
+If the plant has been fertilized heavily and watered with tap water for 2+ years in the same pot, both causes may be acting simultaneously, and it can be difficult to fully separate their individual contribution.

 Physical contact with walls, cold windows, or heating surfaces

 A Bird of Paradise leaf pressed against a cold exterior window in winter, a painted wall, or near a heating vent will develop a brown edge exactly along the contact zone.
 The physical or thermal damage creates a crisp, straight margin that follows the leaf edge where it was touching.
-These marks are permanent but will not spread if the cause is removed.
+These marks are permanent but will not spread if the cause is removed, and they are one of the easier causes to confirm since the shape of the brown area usually matches the contact surface closely.

 How to Fix It